cblgh/plain/README.md

 ![plain in use over at https://cblgh.org](https://user-images.githubusercontent.com/3862362/127218176-379ff056-5e11-45a1-abcc-f43c7c47fb64.png)

 plain is a static-site generator operating on [plaintext files](https://en.wikipedia.org/wiki/Plain_text) containing a small set of commands and markdown input.

+## Why
+Original impetus:

+* Server crashed leading to a lost web folder which contained manual-ish copied html files / pandoc'd wiki articles; many gone, post-crash
+* Wanted something to republish markdown articles from my wiki to static html files, and update an article index
+* Grew tired of my old website, mostly due to the markup—but honestly also the design

+## What

 plain revolves around converting individual markdown files into a network of html pages, focusing on frictionless use.